Test-Time Multimodal Backdoor Detection by Contrastive Prompting: Experiments

-\quad We also evaluated the case where ViT-B/32 \citep{dosovitskiy2020image} served as the visual encoder of backdoored CLIP.
+\textbf{Backdoor detection for CLIP using ViT-B/32.}\quad We also evaluated the case where ViT-B/32 \citep{dosovitskiy2020image} served as the visual encoder of backdoored CLIP.
 As shown in Table \ref{table:vit}, our proposed BDetCLIP also achieved superior performance across all types of backdoor attacks.
-Concretely, other methods have a significant drop in performance compared with the results in Table \ref{tab:ImageNet1K 400m}, while BDetCLIP also maintains a high level of AUROC (e.g., the average AUROC is 0.942).
+Concretely, other methods have a significant drop in performance compared with the results in Table \ref{tab:overall}, while BDetCLIP also maintains a high level of AUROC (e.g., the average AUROC is 0.950).
 This observation validates the versatility of BDetCLIP in different vision model architectures of CLIP.

 \textbf{Backdoor detection for backdoored CLIP pre-trained on CC3M.} \quad Following CleanCLIP \citep{bansal2023cleanclip}, we also considered pre-training CLIP from scratch on the poisoned CC3M dataset.
-As shown in Table \ref{table:3m}, compared with the results in Table \ref{tab:ImageNet1K 400m}, STRIP failed to achieve detection in almost all cases, SCALE-UP and TeCo became worse, while BDetCLIP also achieved superior performance across all attack settings.
-This observation definitely validates the versatility of BDetCLIP in different model capabilities of CLIP.
+As shown in Table \ref{table:3m}, compared with the results in Table \ref{tab:overall}, STRIP failed to achieve detection in almost all cases, SCALE-UP and TeCo became worse, while BDetCLIP also achieved superior performance across all attack settings, which definitely validates the versatility of BDetCLIP in different model capabilities of CLIP.

-\textbf{Backdoor detection for BadCLIP.}\quad Note that BadCLIP (CleanCLIP) in Table \ref{table:badclip} indicates that we used the victim model which was first attacked by BadCLIP \citep{liang2023badclip} and then was repaired by CleanCLIP (still achieving a high ASR of 0.902).
-From Table \ref{table:badclip}, all detection methods are difficult to achieve excellent detection results for BadCLIP \citep{liang2023badclip}.
-As far as we know, no defense method in the pre-training or fine-tuning stages has been proven to reduce the attack effect of BadCLIP \citep{liang2023badclip} to a satisfactory level (e.g., $\mathrm{ASR}<10\%$), which highlights the challenge of defending against this attack.
-However, we found that by combining our BDetCLIP with CleanCLIP, an impressive AUROC can be achieved, indicating that BDetCLIP has strong compatibility with other defense methods in the fine-tuning stage.
-Such a composite method is currently the most powerful defense method against BadCLIP \citep{liang2023badclip}.